nikimanoledaki/CV/README.md

 ## Niki Manoledaki

+A language-agnostic junior software engineer who loves to solves puzzles.

+## Background

-I am a full-stack Ruby and JavaScript software developer.
-Sometimes I write about new technologies that I try out on my [Medium blog](https://medium.com/@niki.manoledaki).
-I love solving problems, which is why I developed a warehouse management application for NGOs that distribute donations in refugees camps in Greece prior to Makers.
+Prior to Makers, I developed a warehouse management solution for NGOs that distribute donations in refugees camps in Greece.
 I recently graduated from King's College London with a Bachelor's degree in International Relations.

 ## Skills